aboutsummaryrefslogtreecommitdiff

 - [ ] arrays and loops

-- [ ] access node children
+- [x] access node children

 - [x] access node fields